Experts For aggressive Response To Counter Indian Attempt To Modify Indus Treaty - UrduPoint

 Experts For 'aggressive Response' To Counter Indian Attempt To Modify Indus Treaty

-In order to counter India's attempt to modify the Indus Waters Treaty, the water experts on Wednesday stressed the need to retaliate with a pragmatic response and strong projection of its legal stance

-ISLAMABAD, (UrduPoint / Pakistan Point News - 15th Feb, 2023 ) :In order to counter India's attempt to modify the Indus Waters Treaty, the water experts on Wednesday stressed the need to retaliate with a pragmatic response and strong projection of its legal stance.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 16th Feb, 2023 ) :The water experts on Thursday stressed the need to retaliate with a pragmatic response and strong projection of its legal stance in order to counter India's attempt to modify the Indus Waters Treaty.

 Speaking on the occasion, Secretary of Water Ministry Mirza Hamid Hassan said India designed its water projects with storages of a higher level and obstructing river flows more than what was permitted under the Treaty.